Citywide Unrest in Hong Kong Enters Its Third Day

 Protests broke out across the enclave—from outer suburbs to the central business district—but clashes were particularly intense at Hong Kong’s universities, with disturbances on several campuses.
 Hong Kong’s second-oldest university, the Chinese University of Hong Kong (CUHK), spent much of Tuesday under palls of tear gas and smoke from fires as police and students battled through the day and night.

-As night fell, students from other parts of Hong Kong came to reinforce protesters at CUHK and well-wishers donated medical supplies and food that were ferried overnight to the campus, where students have dug in.
+As darkness fell, students from other parts of Hong Kong came to reinforce protesters at CUHK and well-wishers donated medical supplies and food that were ferried overnight to the campus, where students remain in anticipation of further clashes.
+Local media reported the evacuation of around 80 mainland Chinese students from the grounds Wednesday morning, while what resembled a military helicopter was seen flying over the campus.

 On Wednesday, Hong Kong’s number two official, Chief Secretary Matthew Cheung called for calm.
 “No matter your values or your aims, this violence, destruction and attacking of others—these unlawful actions—are not ways to achieve your goals,” he said at a press conference.
 “These are not solutions, and will not allow you to get what you want.
 The government reiterates that we have the determination, confidence and ability to stop the violence and chaos.”